Hamed-NKR/MCEM/README.md

 To accomplish the above steps the following packages come with MCEM:
-"PAR" initializes different properties of particles, "MOV" solves the equation of motion for the particles and applies the proper boundary conditions, "COL" contains different tools to check collisions and cluster the particles, and "CPL" assigns flow-particle couplings caused by interactions of soot with the background flaming environment.
+"PAR" initializes different properties of particles, "TRANSP" computes important transport properties of fluid and particles, solves the particle equation of motions and applies the proper boundary conditions, "COL" contains different tools to check collisions and cluster the particles, and "UTILS" implements different tools to visualize and post-process the results.
 In addition to these, the "input" and "output" folders, respectively, contain the initialization parameters and final results of the program.
 To run the program, two scripts are included in the main directory named as "main_test" and "main_fast".
 The former one is written to monitor and troubleshoot the outputs while the latter aims to run the code in the lightest form possible to get the results at the lowest computational cost.

 References:
 1. Suresh, V., & Gopalakrishnan, R. (2021).
 Tutorial: Langevin Dynamics methods for aerosol particle trajectory simulations and collision rate constant modeling.
 Journal of Aerosol Science, 155, 105746.
 2. Olfert, J., & Rogak, S. (2019).
 Universal relations between soot effective density and primary particle size for common combustion sources.
 Aerosol Science and Technology, 53(5), 485-492.
+3. Heine, M. C., & Pratsinis, S. E. (2007).
+Brownian coagulation at high concentration.
+Langmuir, 23(19), 9882-9890.